 savesearches.conf files.
 Which files you change depends on whether the orphaned search was shared with other users.

-These methods have the following restrictions and caveats:
+The below methods have the following restrictions and caveats:

 - They are not recommended if your Splunk deployment uses search head clustering.